musiquethedev/Pokemon_Project/README.md

 Here are the models:

 - **Logistic Regression**: Baseline for prediction.
 Ended up scoring surprisingly well.
 - **Decision Tree**: A typical tree-based model.
-It served as a baseline for the other tree-based models
+It served as a baseline for the other tree-based models.
-- **Gaussian Naive Bayes**: A simple mathematical model.
+- **Gaussian Naive Bayes (GNB)**: A simple mathematical model.
 Because GNB assumes independent features, I was not confident in its predictive power for this problem.
-- **K-Nearest Neighbors**: I thought that a good predictor of a pokemon's viability could be other pokemon similar to it.
-Interestingly, the KNN model improved significantly with standard scaling as opposed to minmax scaling
+- **K-Nearest Neighbors (KNN)**: I thought that a good predictor of a pokemon's viability could be other pokemon similar to it.
+Interestingly, the **KNN** model improved significantly with standard scaling as opposed to minmax scaling.
-- **Support Vector Machine**: I tried an SVM, but I was skeptical that it could work because in the EDA, it was evident that a lot of unviable pokemon are similar to viable pokemon stat-wise
+- **Support Vector Machine**: I tried an SVM, but I was skeptical that it could work because in the EDA, it was evident that a lot of unviable pokemon are similar to viable pokemon stat-wise.
-- **Gradient-Boosted Tree** (from `sklearn`): Because of the success of the Decision Tree and the Random Forest, I added in a simple Gradient-Boosted Tree, since they're typically powerful right out of the box.
+- **Gradient-Boosted Tree** (from `sklearn`): Because of the success of the **Decision Tree** and the **Random Forest**, I added in a simple **Gradient-Boosted Tree**, since they're typically powerful right out of the box.

 Before tuning, here are the `f1` scores of the models.
 (`f1` is a measure of the harmonic mean of **Precision** and **Recall** and ranges from `0` to `1`. `f1` scores change slightly with each evaluation):